-The post explains how to make a simple triac based solid-state Inverter/mains AC changeover circuit, the idea was requetsd by Music girl.
+The post explains 2 simple concepts for making solid-state triac based Inverter/mains AC changeover circuit, the idea was requested by Music girl.

 I would like to replace the SPDT relay with 2 scr's.
 Would you consider a circuit to replace those changeover relays?

 I believe a relay would need to handle 60 amps to be effective for the inverter side... and a smaller SCR for the Charger side.